alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You need permission to export animal feed and pet food.
-What you need to do depends on if you’re exporting [within the EU](#within-the eu) or [outside the EU](#outside-the-eu).
+To export animal feed and pet food outside the EU, you need to:

+- apply for an Export Health Certificate (EHC)
+- check if you need a certificate of free sale and what type they require - ask the country you’re exporting to

+These rules cover feed of both meat and plant origin.

+You don't need any special documents to move finished pet food or animal feed within the EU.

-There are different rules if you’re exporting [processed animal proteins](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-furs-skins-and-other-animal-products.html) that will be made into animal food or any other animal by-products used in animal feed or pet food.
+There are different rules if you’re exporting processed animal proteins, meat and bone meal or any other [animal by-products](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-furs-skins-and-other-animal-products.html) that will be used in animal feed or pet food.

 $CTA

 Also check the import rules of the country you’re exporting to.
 Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).

 $CTA

-You don't need any special documents to move finished pet food or animal feed within the EU.

-To export it outside the EU, you need to:

-- apply for an Export Health Certificate (EHC)
-- check if you need a certificate of free sale - ask the country you’re exporting to

-These rules cover feed of both meat and plant origin.

 ###Apply for an Export Health Certificate (EHC)